tsnellgrove/dark_castle3/doc/to_do.md

 - INPROC: write up notes for warnings, timers, and auto_scope
 	- DONE: warnings
 	- TBD: timers
-	- TBD: auto_in_alert_scope()

 *** NOTES ***

 * GENERAL *

 In the wise (paraphrased) words of PERL's creator, "Good tools make easy things easy and hard things possible."
-The MachineMixIn class is extremenly flexible - but frankly, it's a convoluted PitA.
-It's great a enabling the unexpected and expanding the complexity of the Dark Castle world - but whenever possible, it's preferable to create and use simpler, fixed purpose machines.
-Warnings and Timers are both opportunities for this approach.
+The MachineMixIn class addresses the 'hard things' case... it's extremenly flexible - but frankly, it's a convoluted PitA.
+It's great a enabling the unexpected and expanding the complexity of the Dark Castle world - but whenever possible, it's preferable to create and use simpler, fixed purpose machines (i.e. to make "easy things easy".
+Warnings and Timers are both opportunities for this approach and both are necessary infrastructure for the Hedgehog creature.
+Warnings are innately self-contained.
+Timers are a bit more involved.
 While solving one problem, timers introduce a few new ones... the need to be more rigorous about game time, tracking which events in the game world Burt is able to witness, and ensuring that 'auto' game turns happen at the right time relative to other game responses.

 * WARNINGS *